EmeraldSlash/SessionLocker/README.md

 # SessionLocker

 This is a reusable library for using DataStore session locking in Roblox.
-The system design been used in production code, but this particular module is currently untested as I have only just just extracted it out into a reusable library.
+The system design been used in production code, but this particular library is currently untested as I have only just just extracted it out into a reusable library.

 At the moment, this library provides:
 - DataStore session locking